Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/tests/perfstress_tests/README.md

 ### Setup for test resources

-The following environment variable will need to be set for the tests to access the live resources:
+The following environment variables will need to be set for the tests to access the live resources:

 ```
 FORMRECOGNIZER_TEST_ENDPOINT=<form recognizer service endpoint>